About

 The Canada SROP is an anti-racist initiative to diversify academia by increasing equitable access to graduate school.

-The SROP seeks to ultimately diversify faculty by providing undergraduate students who are Black, Indigenous, or People of Colour (BIPOC) equitable access to graduate school preparation, planning, and admission.
+The SROP seeks to ultimately diversify faculty by providing undergraduate students who identify as Indigenous, Black, or racialized equitable access to graduate school preparation, planning, and admission.

 Background